giedrius-N/nfq-php-homework/README.md

       1. Count all words in a text that have more than 3 letters.
       2. Divide it by the 200 (the average readers' words per minute)
       3. Round up the number to get a nice value.
     * Change all occurrences of "X min" in the Application to the actual value.

+    Optional Requirements:
+    * Write a Unit Test for the Algorithm